 Lamb is traditionally used for making Shashlik, and that's my favorite way to enjoy lamb.
 However, there are many variations for shashlik.
 If it's a meat you can skewer, than you can make Shashlik!
 Often people will use pork or beef, and I've even had deer, moose, and even kangaroo shashlik.
 For me, any red meat will work!

-Everything from Kefir to Vinegar to Pomegranate Juice is used as the secret ingredient to make the shashlik meat flavourful and juicy.
+Everything from Kefir to Vinegar to Pomegranate Juice has used as the secret ingredient to make the shashlik meat flavorful and juicy.
+The one thing we all agree is to use lots of onions.
 Some people like to use a food processor to puree the onions, but I don't like burnt onion pieces on the skewers.
-I prefer to slice the onions, then fry the marinated onions afterwards to use in other meals (if you are putting your shashlik in a pita, the fried onions will be great on top).
+I prefer to thinly slice the onions then fry the marinated onions pieces afterwards.
+Handy if you are putting your shashlik in a pita, the fried onions will be great on top.